 Her preference for getting attention was to scream.
 When she wanted something, she would scream at the top of her lungs, despite the fact she knew baby sign language.
 When she learned to speak, she continued to default to the very dramatic.

-Even as a baby, she was difficult to redirect her attention from something.
+Even as a baby, it was difficult to redirect her attention from something.
 When she made up her mind about what she wanted, a simple “oh look at that …” and pointing to a fascinating new object wouldn’t distract her from whatever was on her mind.
 Relatives often commented on this amazing personality trait.
 Of course, I didn’t know any better … she was my first.
 How was I supposed to know you could trick normal babies into forgetting about something?

 My daughter scared … no, traumatized us to the point it took us 4 years to decide to try for another baby.
 The moment I realized I was pregnant, I experienced panic as all the memories flooded me.
 “The second baby is always easier” they’d tell me.

 In some ways, he was, simply because of experience.
 But, he also wasn’t.
 In many ways, he was much more difficult.
-During his first examination just after birth, grabbed onto every device attached to the nurses clothing.
+During his first examination just after birth, grabbed onto every device attached to the nurse’s clothing.
 I can still hear his nurse repeatedly saying “He’s so feisty.
 Man, I’ve never seen a baby so feisty.
 Oh my god, he’s feisty!” as she examined him.
-Still in the euphoric state after having given birth naturally, I wasn’t quiet aware what it meant for us.
+Still in the euphoric state after having given birth naturally, I wasn’t quite aware of what it meant for us.

 Heading home, I replayed that scene in my head over and over.
 And, we’re nearly 2 years past it and I still hear it like it was yesterday.